UCBMA MISSION STATEMENT

 United Church Board for Ministerial Assistance (UCBMA), the philanthropic arm of the Pension Boards-United Church of Christ, operates with a covenantal spirit as it:

-- provides direct financial support and compassionate responses to authorized ministers, lay church employees, and their surviving spouses/partners, in times of urgent need and personal crises
+• provides direct financial support and compassionate responses to authorized ministers, lay church employees, and their surviving spouses/partners, in times of urgent need and personal crises

-- administers and raises funds for leadership initiatives that promote faithful and fruitful ministry across the United Church of Christ
+• administers and raises funds for leadership initiatives that promote faithful and fruitful ministry across the United Church of Christ

 Click below to learn more

-General Ministerial Assistance PoliciesAttempt, but make no guarantee, that using all appropriate combinations of Ministerial Assistance, the income levels of retirees who meet all the eligibility requirements, including 30 years of dues paying service, will be brought up to a minimum level established annually.
-For 2020, that level is $33,700 for annuitants and $25,275 for surviving spouses/partners.
+Attempt, but make no guarantee, that using all proper combinations of Ministerial Assistance, the income levels of retirees who meet all the eligibility requirements will be brought up to a minimum level established annually.
+That income level is currently set at $42,250 for UCC authorized ministers and Lay Employees and $33,200 for surviving spouses/partners of the aforementioned.

 All sources of family income, including that of spouses/partners, must be included in the determination of eligibility for Ministerial Assistance.